gdbooks/TileBasedGamesInOpenTK/Chapter18.md

 * Point **Position**
   * Where on screen to draw the sprite of the item

 The constructor will take 1 argument for each of these, and simply set the appropriate values.
 We will have a **Render** function that just draws the subsprite to screen.
 Because this class holds on to a texture reference we must add a **Destroy** function, in which the textur emanager unloads textures.
+For good measure we also implement a Rect getter, the X and Y are provided by Position while the width and height are provided by Source.
 Try to implement the class yourself first, here is my implementation:

 ```cs
 class Item {